By Craig Neil

 Preparing your car for winter driving

-- Following on from the above, it is UK law that all lights are visible and the same goes for the front and rear numberplate lights.
+3: Following on from the above, it is UK law that all lights are visible and the same goes for the front and rear number plate lights.

-- If you’re planning on a road trip through Scotland’s remote areas make sure your fuel tank is topped up so you can leave the engine running if you break down, and pack a bag with food and water as a precaution.
-Do not expect to have a mobile phone signal everywhere you go in the Highlands.
+4: If you’re planning on a road trip through Scotland’s remote areas make sure your fuel tank is topped up so you can leave the engine running if you break down, and pack a bag with food and water as a precaution.
+Remember each person, on average, drinks 3 litres of water per day.

 How to drive in snow